Friends Fighting Cancer Spotlight

 Cakes for Cancer

 Abigail and Ruby started Cakes for Cancer, a club at Marymount High School, after Abigail's Aunt lost her 2-year fight against lung cancer.
-The club is comprised of 116 young women who dedicate their time to raising money to find a cure for lung cancer and spreading awareness about this disease.

 Chords2Cure

 In 2015, a few compassionate middle schoolers created Chords2Cure to support pediatric cancer research in honor of their classmates who were diagnosed with rare forms of pediatric cancers.
-The high-energy concert is a huge success, selling out its tickets each year.

 Robert Barajas

-Memorial Walk in Honor of Robert
+Memorial walk in honor of Robert